lucasfreirec/oop/WhatsProg/README.md

 ## User Interface:

 Depending on the color customization of the operating system, some parts of the interface may be hidden, requiring adjustments to an appropriate color.

-Overall, this project involves the implementation of a server, a client, and a QT graphical interface for the client.
-The inspiration for this project is the WhatsApp application.

 ---
 This README was automatically generated from the provided project specifications.